 Since 1845, NUI Galway has been sharing the highest quality teaching and research with Ireland and the world.
 Find out what makes our University so special – from our distinguished history to the latest news and campus developments.

 Colleges & Schools

 NUI Galway has earned international recognition as a research-led university with a commitment to top quality teaching across a range of key areas of expertise.

 NUI Galway’s vibrant research community take on some of the most pressing challenges of our times.

 At NUI Galway, we believe that the best learning takes place when you apply what you learn in a real world context.
 That's why many of our courses include work placements or community projects.

 New Postgraduate Research Students

-A virtual orientation Question & Answer session for new entrant postgraduate research students will take place at 2pm on 14 October 2020, with details provided at www.nuigalway.ie/graduate-studies/currentstudents/postgraduateresearchstudentsorientation
+Orientation for new entrant postgraduate research students takes place three times in the year, with details provided at www.nuigalway.ie/graduate-studies/currentstudents/postgraduateresearchstudentsorientation